Chrriis/DJ-Native-Swing/DJNativeSwing/Release/readme.txt

 Then, you need to add the following to your main method:

 public static void main(String[] args) {
-  NativeInterface.initialize();
+  NativeInterface.open();
-  // Here goes the rest of the initialization
+  // Here goes the rest of the program initialization }
-}

-If you want to use the shaping mode for native components (cf the demo), you need "jna_WindowUtils.jar" in your classpath.
+If you want to use the shaping mode for native components (cf the demo), you need "jna.jar" and "jna_WindowUtils.jar" in your classpath.

 If you want to use the HTML editor, you need the zip of the FCK editor in your classpath.